8xFF/atm0s-media-server/docs/contributor-guide/transports/sip.md

 - It can handle incoming calls to join a room or reject them.
 It can make outgoing calls and put them in a room.
 - Audio processing is done with OPUS and PCMA transcoding.

+We create udp server then create a virtual session with iddentify is (dest, call_id), then we process each session independently in seperate task, this will be convert into SipTransport.
+All SIP message is serialize and deserialize rsip crate.

 ### Checklist

 Register